PiJoules/toy-kernel/README.md

 Kernel tests are run automatically at startup.

+If userboot is provided, then once Userboot Stage 2 is launched and a shell opens up, then you can type `runtests` to run userspace tests.

 ## Userboot

 If an initial ramdisk is provided, the kernel will jump to the start of the